Bipolar Disorder Symptoms and Signs

 Bipolar disorder was once considered a rare condition.
 But with more awareness and better diagnostic techniques, it is now clear this assumption was false.
 Mood disorders affect approximately 20 million people in the United States, and while major depression is the most common type, bipolar disorder affects more than one quarter of this group, or 2.6 percent of the adult population.
 In total as many as six million American adults may suffer from bipolar disorder, and there may be several hundred thousand teens and children experiencing life-altering bipolar symptoms as well.

 Women with bipolar disorder are diagnosed at a slightly higher rate than men.
-Bipolar symptoms are essentially the same in men and women, but in general women experience longer-lasting depressive episodes.
+Bipolar disorder symptoms are essentially the same in men and women, but in general women experience longer-lasting depressive episodes.

 While bipolar depression and mania can manifest in a wide range of intensities, 83 percent of those diagnosed with the disorder experience severe symptoms part or most of the time.
 The average age of onset is 25, and the majority of bipolar sufferers will be diagnosed between the ages of 15 and 30.

 There is no bipolar test that can allow for quick and easy diagnosis.
-But bipolar symptoms are the key to its identification, and given enough time and information mental health professionals are able to detect the disorder’s presence.
+But bipolar disorder symptoms are the key to its identification, and given enough time and information mental health professionals are able to detect the disorder’s presence.

-Bipolar Depression: Early Warning Signs
+Depression: Early Warning Signs of Bipolar Disorder

 Depression is the most frequently experienced mood in bipolar disorder sufferers.
 In its most severe form bipolar depression is indistinguishable from clinical depression, which can confuse doctors tasked with making a diagnosis.